-13 Agency Brief at pg.
-3 (March 12, 2012).
+13 Agency Brief (March 13, 2012).

 - (c) Office or school needs, including: curriculum, specialized education, degrees, licenses or areas of expertise; and - (d) Length of service.

 Based on § 1503.1, Agency gave the following weights to each of the aforementioned factors when implementing the RIF: